 The only safe way to prevent GDPR fines is to become GDPR compliant.
 You achieve this by working toward fostering a good privacy culture in your company.
 This includes drafting proper privacy policies, informing data subjects and training your employees.

 Even if your organisation is not GDPR compliant, but is working toward this goal, it is a mitigating factor.
 This means that even if you get fined, the supervisory authority will take into account you are looking to improve.
+For more information regarding how to be prepared for an inspection by a supervisory authority, see here.

 Sharp Cookie Advisors has extensive experience with helping organisations with their GDPR compliance.
 We’d like to help you as well.
 If you have any inquiries, don’t hesitate to contact us at [email protected]